 Social isolation.
 Social isolation often occurs when a senior loses a spouse or lives at a distance from family and friends.
 Abusers often try to keep seniors isolated by refusing to apply for economic aid or services, resisting outside help, changing social and healthcare providers frequently to make it difficult for the senior to assess their health status, and controlling contact with family and friends.

-Family caregiver stress or burnout:Overwhelmed caregivers can become depressed and stressed, causing them to lash out at the seniors in their care.
+Family caregiver stress or burnout.
+Overwhelmed caregivers may start to lash out at the senior in their care.

-At Comprehensive Home Care, we understand how important your loved one’s health and safety.
-Each member of our Charlotte NC senior care team has passed a thorough background check, reference checks, and an in-depth personal interviewto ensure they meet our high care standards.
-And all of our caregivers are licensed certified nursing assistants (CNAs) in good standing in the state of North Carolina, which means your loved one is in capable, experienced hands.
+Make sure to call or visit as often as possible to also play an active role in their care.
+Comprehensive Home Care can also help as we understand the importance of a senior’s health and safety.
+Each member of our senior care team has passed a thorough background check, reference checks, and an in-depth personal interview to ensure they meet high standards.
+All of our caregivers are licensed certified nursing assistants (CNAs) in good standing in the state of North Carolina, so rest assured your loved one is in capable, experienced hands.